EphrataTEALS/Tiger22/README.md

 ```
 pwd
 ```
+It should return the path which will be something like `/workspaces/Tiger22`

   3. Now enter the following command (remember, "entering" a command means typing or pasting it into the terminal, then pressing Enter to execute it):